THE FIFTH COLUMN

 In the first 30 seconds of the first episode of the first season of Game of Thrones nothing much happens.
 We see haggard horsemen behind an iron gate and then wait, with only the sound of their torches flapping in the wind, for said gate to open.

 I watched that gate open all the way in 2013 for no other reason than I was out of sitcoms.
+The horses and the men walked down a corridor and out the other end where a wide shot showed them as three dots against a gigantic white wall of ice.
+I’ve not missed an episode since.

 For the latest instalment I’ve noticed people dressed up as elves — are there elves in the show? — outside Nu Metro cinemas for a first showing.
 Diehard fans are staying up until the ungodly hour of 3am (I’m writing this on the day of the premiere) to watch the action resume with the rest of the world.
 And even though I’ve contacted my service provider to check the latency on my wi-fi connection (and he has confirmed that the “pings are stable”), I have no intention of doing the same.
 I will watch the first episode at a humane hour, possibly while the sun is still out.